 If you send a screenprint to a loved one, this might go along with sharing seeds - seeds of radishes or seeds growing out to insights.

 If you want to write some words on the back of a screenprint, to keep its compostable nature, I would suggest you this.

 Make yourself a strong coffee, take a cup, pour just a little bit in another cup.
 Dip your dipping pen in it and hence you are writing with your own coffee ink.

 If you have no dipping pen, take a walk, you might find a bird feather, or a straw, that you can use as a dipping pen.

 If you are not a coffee drinker, rasp a red beet, add a bit of salt, stir, wait a little, squeeze a bit of it in a cup and you have your red beet ink at hand.
 In this way the cards will keep their compostable nature.

 A video on how the screenprints were made,

 on the foraging, the paint making and the rooting:

 Thanks to my dear mama Marijke,

-the keeper of this wonderful world of the vegetable garden`and for sharing your experience on dyeing with plants.
+the keeper of this wonderful world of the vegetable garden`and for sharing her experience on dyeing with plants.